NikhilKumarC/StylistAI/docs/PROJECT_OVERVIEW.md

 ### Innovation Highlights

-- **First fashion AI** that combines conversational agents, computer vision, and real-time context
+- **First fashion AI** that combines conversational agents, computer vision, real-time context, and trend intelligence
 - **Autonomous decision-making**: Agents intelligently choose which tools to use
 - **Semantic search**: Search wardrobe by concept ("business casual") not tags
+- **Trend-aware recommendations**: Bridges your closet and the runway
 - **Sustainability focus**: Help users wear 80% of wardrobe instead of 20%

 ### Results